reynoldqi/openiam-docker-compose/README.md

 ###### One-tier

-The one-tier folder contains the docker-compose file and instructions for running the UI and ESB in one environment (i.e. on one VM or virtual host)
+The one-tier folder contains the docker-compose file and instructions for running the UI and Back-end in one environment (i.e. on one VM or virtual host)